 Mortgage services, by the way, have been in dire need of a revamp for ages.
 And fintech has finally managed to facilitate this change due to mortgage industry digitization.
 Previously, to get a mortgage, you had to save enough money to make a deposit, make sure you could afford the mortgage, find a property, decide what type of mortgage was best for you, and then actually find one.
 You had to have your credit rating checked and go through all kinds of bureaucratic procedures that could take up to eight weeks.
 In a fast-paced world like ours, no one has time for that.
 Custom fintech solutions allow for the creation of mortgage websites that let you get a mortgage almost instantly.

 Amitabh notes that “the way the traditional industries work is that it takes four to eight weeks to actually get a mortgage.
 Not a single person I know who has a mortgage in the UK is thrilled about how they went about getting their mortgage.”

 But the truth is, everyone wants this procedure to be quick, less cumbersome and more accessible.
 No one wants to waste half of their lives to get a hold of all the papers they need, and the other half to apply for a mortgage.
-This was exactly why the online mortgage platform Molo Finance was created.
+This was exactly why the online mortgage tech company Molo Finance was created.

 “Molo is actually an interesting concept,” says Amitabh.
 “It is effectively a fully digital platform for getting a mortgage.
 We try to give a mortgage in about 15 minutes.”
 How about that?
 Using a platform that helps you weigh your options, calculate your mortgage and pick what’s best for you, there’s no longer any need to wait for eight weeks for your mortgage approval.

-How to Build a Mortgage Platform
+How to Build an Online Mortgage Platform

 If your company wants to create a mortgage platform and provide high-quality services, you have to ask yourself: “What do customers nowadays need?”